Vinietro/portfolio-management-bybit/API_SETUP.md

 ## Required API Permissions

-To access futures balances and enable trading functionality, your BingX API key needs specific permissions:
+To access futures balances and enable trading functionality, your Bybit API key needs specific permissions:

 ### 1. Futures Trading Permissions
-1. Go to [BingX.com](https://www.bingx.com) → API Management
+1. Go to [Bybit.com](https://www.bybit.com) → API Management
 2. Select your API key or create a new one
 3. Enable the following permissions:
    - ✅ **Enable Futures Trading** (for futures balances and trading)